websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/installing-elasticsearch.md

 # Installing Elasticsearch

-Here are the instructions for installing, configuring, and starting Elasticsearch on-premises.
+Here's how to install, configure, and start Elasticsearch on-premises.

 ## Environment Setup